 In 2001, Mid-America Transplant became the first organ procurement organization (OPO) to open an onsite recovery facility.
 Before this change, all organ and tissue recovery took place at the hospital where the donor passed away.
 With a separate facility, our team has access to operating rooms, ICU, labs, and equipment designed specifically for organ and tissue recovery.
 These innovations empower our team to provide the best possible care for donors and deliver safe, reliable organs and tissues for transplant.

 Below, Dr. Gary Marklin, Chief Medical Officer at Mid-America Transplant, explains how our onsite facility makes a difference in this lifesaving work.

-In 2018, one decade after opening our original onsite facility, we unveiled a series of lifesaving innovations and improvements.
+In 2018, one decade after opening our current onsite facility, we unveiled a series of lifesaving innovations and improvements.

 State-of-the-Art ICU: Safer Organs for Transplant